-- Kit.
-A kit lens is the lens is offered with package deals for entry level DSLRs, such as the Canon EF-S 18-135mm f/3.5-5.6 IS.
-Most current model kit lens are solid lenses.
+- Kit: A kit lens is the lens offered with package deals for entry-level DSLRs, such as the Canon EF-S 18-135mm f/3.5-5.6 IS.
+Most current model kit lenses are solid lenses.
 If you're a new DSLR user, these lenses are a great place to start.
 You can get comfortable shooting with a lens before you commit to a big investment.

-- Telephoto.
-A telephoto lens is a great option when you want to shoot subjects that are far away while still capturing small details.
-Many people use them for shooting animals both in captivity and in the world.
+- Telephoto: A telephoto lens is a great option when you want to shoot subjects that are far away while still capturing small details.
+Many people use them for shooting animals both in captivity and in nature.

 Now that you're familiar with the basics of DSLR camera lenses, you have to ask yourself two key questions.